CMYanko/demo-iq-server/nginx/README.md

-# Nexus Repository Manager with Docker Support
+# Nexus Platform Manager with Docker Support, behind Nginx

 This is a template for deploying Nexus Repository Manager and IQ Server behind an NGINX proxy to offload SSL

-I also add two aliases to my /etc/hosts file to match the names of the containers and simulate DNS from outside of docker host:
+I also add two aliases to my /etc/hosts file to match the names of the containers and simulate DNS from outside of docker host but this will setup and be accessible over http wtihout them:

 ```
 127.0.0.1      localhost iq-server nexus